Risk-Team/CAVAanalytics/README.md

 #### Linux

 ```
-sudo docker pull docker.io/rso9192/cava:version1.1.3
+sudo docker pull docker.io/rso9192/cava:version2.0.0

 sudo docker run --rm \
            -p 8888:8787 \
            -e PASSWORD=password \
-           rso9192/cava:version1.1.3
+           rso9192/cava:version2.0.0

 ```
 Now open your favourite browser and type **http://localhost:8888/**.
 You should see a login page: enter the **username "rstudio"** and **password "password"** to login and that's it!
 You can now use CAVAanalytics through Rstudio server.

 #### Windows
-If you are using Windows, you can install the Windows subsystem for Linux [WSL](https://ubuntu.com/wsl).
-Then you can run the above commands.
-Otherwise, you can install Docker Desktop.
+If you are using Windows, you can install [Docker Desktop]{https://docs.docker.com/desktop/install/windows-install/} first.
+Note that Docker Desktop would require the installation of WSL (Windows Subsystem for Linux).

 ## Quick example